denten-books/plain-text/0-intro.md

 assumptions that prevented dialog.
 With time, I saw that code and poetry have much to do with one another.
 Writing this book has taught me to embrace the incongruence.

+In making the case for computational poetics, I am helped by recent scholarship in historically- and philosophically-inflected studies of media, science, and technology.[^ln0-influences] My notion of poetics builds also on the long history of literary theory, combined here with practices borrowed from software engineering and computer science.
+Poetics, in the way I am using it here, concerns itself simply with the construction of literary media artifacts.
+These are not however limited to the canonical, straight-ahead structuralisms of Roman Jakobson or Jonathan Culler.
+I am borrowing rather from a more peripheral tradition represented best by third culture thinkers like Viktor Shklovsky and Vilém Flusser, consummate immigrants both, who extracted a literary and a media theory respectively out of the fabric of their emigration.

 Two theorists of text, media, and displacement have shaped my general approach to computational poetics: the literary formalist Viktor Shklovsky and the